ashoka4223/TechnoHacks-Calculator/README.md

 # TechnoHacks-Calculator
-Made a calculator that preform basic math opreration.
+Build a calculator that preform basic math opreration.

  **TechStack used in this**
 HTML, CSS and JavaScript